safzanpirani/ace/README.md

 4. **Runs Anywhere**: Local-first runtime with logging, retries, and support for any LLM provider.
 5. **Streaming Support**: Real-time AI responses with built-in streaming capabilities.
 6. **Voice Transcription**: Powered by Groq for fast, accurate speech-to-text processing.
-7. **OpenRouter Integration**: Access to Qwen models and hundreds of others through OpenRouter.
+7. **OpenRouter Integration**: Access to hundreds of AI models through OpenRouter.
 8. **Interoperable**: Expose as an API or connect to other agents via MCP/A2A(soon).

 Ace is the missing natural language layer across your stack.
 Whether you're automating workflows, building agents, or prototyping new ideas, Ace gives you the tools to move fast — and bend it to your needs.
 Interact with Ace via the command line or the new experimental web UI with streaming support.